Laser Dentistry Groesbeck, TX

 • Smoking

-You can easily irritate your gum tissue and potentially delay the healing process after laser treatment.
+After laser treatment, you can easily irritate your gum tissue and potentially delay the healing process.
 For the first few days following treatment, avoid hot foods.
 Begin a soft diet and do not eat foods high in sugar, refined carbohydrates, or spicy foods.

 Treat Your Gums with Laser Dentistry